-- When reporting experiments on animals, authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
+- When reporting experiments on non-human animals, authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
 Further guidance on animal research ethics is available from the International Association of Veterinary Editors’ Consensus Author Guidelines on Animal Ethics and Welfare.

 - Substantial contributions to the work contained in the manuscript.

 - Critical revision of the important intellectual content.

 - Final approval of the version to be published.

 - Being accountable for the parts of the work he or she has done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.

 Those people involved who otherwise do not meet all four criteria should be included in the acknowledgments section instead.
 It is the responsibility of the submitting author to provide an accurate list of co-authors.

 AUDITIO does not support gift, honorary or ghost authorship as defined by the American Journal Experts (https://www.aje.com/dist/docs/Authorship_Attribution_EN.pdf ).
 Therefore, manuscripts submitted to AUDITIO are required to provide the authors contributions following the criteria of the CRediT – Contributions Role Taxonomy